ImpulseAdventure/GUIslice-Builder/README.md

 UI Elements placed on the Base Page will now be shown as write protected elements on all normal pages to make control layouts easier.
 Base page UI Elements will not be shown on Project Tab or Popup pages.

 #### Bug Fixes 0.14.b005
+ - Bug No. 171 using ctrl-X in Property View can cause crashes
  - Bug No. 170 Project Tab, screen sz not used when placing or aligning widgets on screen
  - Bug No. 169 Moto_mono22 font duplicated should be Moto_mono24 in arduinofonts.csv file
  - Bug No. 168 Project Option Tab is output as a Page during code gen